Tolyltriazole

 Tolyltriazole is a mixture of isomers or congeners that differ from benzotriazole by the addition of one methyl group attached somewhere on the benzene ring.
 "The term tolyltriazole (CAS 29385-43-1) generally [refers to] the commercial mixture composed of approximately equal amounts of 4- and 5-methylbenzotriazole, with small quantities of [their respective 7- and 6-methyl tautomers]".

 Structure

 Synthesis and reactions

 Synthesis is much like that of benzotriazole, but starting with methyl-o-phenylenediamine instead of o-phenylenediamine.
 Isomers of methyl-o-phenylenediamine include 3-methyl-o-phenylenediamine, 4-methyl-o-phenylenediamine, and N-methyl-o-phenylenediamine (not involved here).

 Applications

 Tolyltriazole has uses similar to benzotriazole, but has better solubility in some organic solvents.

 Corrosion inhibitor

 Environmental relevance

+Tolyltriazole (and benzotriazole) is a common "polar organic persistent pollutant", often detected at >0.1 μg/L.